nooralteneiji/Myelomeningocele-Associated-Hydrocephalus-A-Systematic-Review-and-Meta-Analysis/README.md

 ## **Contents:**
 1. **Setup**: Environment setup, including the import of necessary libraries and loading of primary datasets.
 2. **PRISMA Diagram**: A visual representation of the studies included and excluded during the review process.
+3. **Tables and Figures**: Detailed tables and figures that provide a comprehensive overview of studies and their findings.
-3. **Supplemental Materials**: Additional insights, including a list of studies excluded at the full-text screening stage and their reasons.
+4. **Supplemental Materials**: Additional insights, including a list of studies excluded at the full-text screening stage and their reasons.
-4. **Tables and Figures**: Detailed tables and figures that provide a comprehensive overview of studies and their findings.

 ## **Usage:**
-To use this notebook, ensure you have all the required libraries installed.
-Run the cells sequentially to reproduce the results and visualizations.
+The cells do not need to be loaded sequentially to reproduce the results and visualizations, as long as you first run the 'Set-up' code block found at the start of the script.

 ## **Datasets:**
 The primary dataset is organized into multiple sheets, each representing different facets of the study.
 Each sheet is loaded into its respective DataFrame for analysis.

 ## **License:**
-[Insert appropriate license details here if applicable]